 - In 50% of the time estimated, the team created the middle school H2 Educate learning module, designed one-day workshops and began delivery of teacher training. - All partners have the same end goal: Provide as many modules as possible to the middle school community.
 To date, demand exceeds supply due to available resources.
-NEED is working with other DOE hydrogen grant recipients to maximize impact of funding. - In the NY program, higher level fact sheets were created for the general public. - In Virginia, the Appropriations Committee funded several K-12 workshops through the Commonwealth's Department of Education and public education sessions and materials through the Virginia Department of Mines, Minerals and Energy. - Utilities like PG&E and SMUD are funding the delivery of H2 Educate Workshops with great success. - Joint workshops i.e. Wind and Hydrogen and Solar and Hydrogen are in the works.
+NEED is working with other DOE hydrogen grant recipients to maximize impact of funding. - In the NY program, higher level fact sheets were created for the general public. - In Virginia, the Appropriations Committee funded several K-12 workshops through the Commonwealth's Department of Education and public education sessions and materials through the Virginia Department of Mines, Minerals and Energy. - National Labs like INL are funding the delivery of H2 Educate Workshops and curriculum with great success. - Use of program resources by other labs: LANL, NREL - Materials integrated into NEED programming and training each year.